Out-of-County Student Transfer Program (105c)

 Schools of Choice 105c (Out-of-County) Transfer Process

-- Complete our 2017/18 Non-Resident Transfer Application during an open enrollment window
+- Complete our 2018/19 Non-Resident Transfer Application during an open enrollment window.

 - A release from the resident district is NOT required so long as the application is submitted during the open enrollment window.

 - The placement will be considered permanent through graduation.
-Therefore, on the initial application you will be required to indicate which building pathway you’d like your student to follow while in Portage (selecting the Elementary, Middle, and High School you’d like your student to attend).
+Therefore, on the initial application you will be required to indicate which building pathway you’d like your student to follow while in Portage (selecting the Elementary, Middle, and High School you would like your student to attend).

 - The student will be expected to abide by the Student Code of Conduct.

-- If the student has an IEP or develops the need for an IEP once attending a cooperative agreement must be on file with the district of residence regarding the services and associated costs.
-Unfortunately, if an agreement cannot be made between the two districts, the student will be expected to attend/return to the district of residence.
+- If the student has an Individual Education Plan (IEP) or develops the need for an IEP once attending, a cooperative agreement between PPS and the district of residence regarding the services and associated costs will need to be developed.
+If an agreement cannot be made between the two districts, the student will be expected to attend/return to the district of residence.

-If your residence qualifies your student for a 105c transfer, but you miss the open enrollment window, you must follow the standard Non-Resident Transfer Process [link] above and reapply for a 105c Transfer during the next available open enrollment window.
+If your residence qualifies your student for a 105c transfer, but you miss the open enrollment window, you can still apply using the Non-Resident Transfer Process, then reapply for a 105c transfer during the next available open enrollment window.